SamCB/nvim_settings/README.md

 ### Wait, so if all that exists, why a new one?

-The goal of this is to keep nvim simple.
+The goal of this is to keep neovim simple.
 Recently with developement and support of the Language Server Protocol, it doesn't make sense to keep the way you deal with your languages wrapped up in your vim settings.
 As such, first priority of this setup is to rely on the LSP as much as possible.